mozilla/areweslimyet/html/faq.md

 We're [actively exploring][match-startup-mem] ways to minimize heap fragmentation, by [using a new version of our heap allocator][jemalloc2] and trying to minimize the number of calls we make to `malloc`.

-Our shows that the peak memory usage after the first run of TP5 is the same as our peak memory usage after the last run of TP5.
+Our data shows that the peak memory usage after the first run of TP5 is the same as our peak memory usage after the last run of TP5.
 This means that, although Firefox remembers how much memory it used at its peak, its memory usage shouldn't increase over time.

 ## This is all well and good, but my Firefox still leaks like a sieve.

 We're sorry to hear that, and we'd like to help.
-Here are some diagnostic steps you can try.
+Here are some diagnostics you can try.

 First, double-check that you're on the latest version of Firefox.
 We won't be able to help much if you're running an old version.
 You can check for updates in the "Help -> About Firefox" menu.